How to Keep Your Summer Wardrobe Fresh – Our Top Tips!

 When the temperature starts to rise, so does the need for extra care in order to keep our clothes and accessories lasting as long as they should.
 Sweat, stains and chemicals can all help to shorten the lifespan of our favourite pieces if we’re not careful.
 So stay cool in the summer with a few of our tips and tricks for avoiding warm-weather wear and tear.

 Remember to rinse your swimwear as soon as you’re finished with it.
 Chlorine will break down fibres, not to mention build up to a putrid chemical smell.
 It’s best not to try to ring the water out of them as this will cause sagging in all the wrong places.
 Just let them drip and they’ll be dry in no time.
 To help your new togs hold their colour, treat them to a mixture of 1 tablespoon of vinegar per litre of water for about half an hour before rinsing.
 This will set the dye and help to stave off the fading that UV rays and chemicals will eventually bring.
+Learn more about swimwear care and popular types of swimwear here.

 Summer sure does love its linen – breathable, lightweight and even anti-fungal, it’s a must-have for the warmer months.
 Getting the most out of this fabric is as simple as throwing on your favourite linen dress and leaving the house – even though it has an unfoundedly bad rap for being difficult to care for.
 Be kind to them and you’ll see your linen pieces looking good all summer long for years to come.
 Keep them away from the heat (there’s really no need to tumble dry in December, anyway), wash them by hand or on a gentle machine cycle with as much water as possible to keep them moving freely, and air dry flat.